Finding the correct tags:

 Can the tagger tell me if I have applied the correct tag?

 No. Whether you use the autotagger or apply the tags manually, you must check that every line item in your report is tagger with the correct tag that matches the accounting principle you are trying to report.
-You can use the list on page 14 to help you select the correct tags.

 How do I find out more information about the tag I have selected?